Commerzbank CEO sees mergers among smaller German banks

 Stress test results announced by the European Central Bank last month revealed weaknesses in Germany’s cooperative banking sector, Blessing said.

-Credit ratings agency Moody’s said earlier this week that German banks remain under intense pressure to cut costs but may avoid resorting to extensive layoffs by increasing efficiency through reorganisation and automation.
+Credit ratings agency Moody’s said earlier this week that German banks remain under intense pressure to cut costs but may avoid resorting to extensive layoffs by increasing efficiency through reorganization and automation.